-Observe the trivially small deviations from the benchmark for all individual risk exposures and that of the aggregate portfolio reduction to near 100%.
+Observe the trivially small deviations from the benchmark for all individual risk exposures and the aggregate portfolio reduction is near 100%.

 The solution is as expected.
 In the Brokerage account, there is no allocation to either the bond fund BND or the total international fund VXUS.
 Investment is mostly in the total US stock market fund VTI.